Complaint

 Read text aloud

 The proportion of women in parliament, government and at local level (municipal council) is considered an indicator of gender equality in the context of the Sustainable Development Goals.
-In Liechtenstein, this indicates a rather low level of willingness in society to be represented by women and to involve them in decision-making and political power.
+In Liechtenstein, this indicates a rather low level of willingness in society to allow women to be represented and to participate in decision-making and political power.
 The appropriate representation of women in parliament and municipal councils, on the other hand, would promote the inclusion of the gender perspective in political decisions, which is of great importance for the realization of gender equality.

 Project Diversity in politics